markusvoelter/ProgrammingBasics/doc/chapter03_types/index.md

 The type of `twoDistances` is more interesting.
-Its type is `number[200|200]`, so the types are automatically computed to reflexr ranges based on the arithmetic operator `*`.
-For `maybeDistanes` it is even more interesting, because, depending on whether `someBoolean` is true or not, the resulting value is either 100 or 200; so the type of the `if` is `number[100|200]` to make sure it can represent both outcomes.
+Its type is `number[200|200]`, so the types are automatically computed to reflect ranges based on the arithmetic operator `*`.
+For `maybeDistances` it is even more interesting, because, depending on whether `someBoolean` is true or not, the resulting value is either 100 or 200; so the type of the `if` is `number[100|200]` to make sure it can represent both outcomes.